KargJonas/modular/README.md

 <hr>

 # Components:
 A component is a compact, self-containing unit.

-A component could be a function, an element, an array of functions, strings, arrays, ... whatever.
+One could be a function, another one an element, an array of functions, strings, numbers, an array of arrays, ... whatever.
 It's your choice.

 A good practice however would be to put major parts of your page into functions.
-For example the topbar:
+For example the topbar.

 ```js
 // This is your topbar